rx-angular/rx-angular/libs/template/docs/experimental/rx-for-directive.md

 Input values can be provided either as `Observable`, `Promise` or `static` values.
 Just as the `*ngFor` directive, the `*rxFor` is placed on an element, which becomes the parent of the cloned templates.

-The `RxFor` implements `EmbeddedView Rendering`.
-Compared to the `NgForOf`, `RxFor` treats each child template as single renderable entity.
-For each change in the provided list of items it will apply and detect changes to only affected views.
+Compared to the `NgForOf`, `RxFor` treats each child template as single renderable unit.
+Rendering cycles of child templates get prioritized, scheduled and executed by `RenderStrategies`.
+This technique enables non-blocking rendering of lists and can be referred to as `concurrent mode`.

-Under the hood, it leverages the power of the `StrategyCredential`s which in turn take care of scheduling and prioritizing the change detection for each child template (aka item in the list).
-This way the rendering behavior of each instance of `RxFor` can be configured individually.

-`RxStrategyCredentials` and `EmbeddedView Rendering` together build the basis for the `concurrent mode`.
-Based on the configured strategy every template will get processed in an individual task, which enables chunked and cancellable rendering of the list.
+Each template getting processed as individual task does also mean, rendering can be cancelled and rendered items will be rendered in chunks.

+Furthermore, `RxFor` provides access to the rendering cycle and informs about any event happening in form of a `renderCallback`.

+However, the rendering behavior is fully configurable and transparent for the developer.
+Each instance of `RxFor` can be configured to render with different settings.

 As further improvement compared to the basic `*ngFor` implementation, `*rxFor` is able to take care of `ChangeDetection` in situations which include `projected views` (aka `@ContentChild` or `@ViewChild`).